Do You Know What is Glissade in Ballet? Learn How to Do it Correctly

 As we said before, the glissade begins and ends with a plie.
 The last plie helps the next jump, and therefore the glissade is the best preparation for the jump, replacing the preparatory run.

 When a glissade is used as an auxiliary step for small or big jumps, it is done with a quick movement on the upbeat.
-Glissades are done with or without change of feet, and all begin and end with a demi-plié.
+Glissades are done with or without a change of feet, and all begin and end with a demi-plié.

 If you usually use the glissade as a help pass to prepare for a big jump, open your arms to the side in 2nd position.
 Then close your arms in the preparatory position, accompanying the movement of your legs.
 This way, you can gather momentum to do the next jump.